jttribiana/odin-recipes/README.md

-I am making recipe website on this repos :D
+I am making recipe website on this repos :D hi i think this one is okay since its working with md file